Atypical Moles & Your Skin

 Atypical mole syndrome

-People with atypical mole syndrome are at especially high risk of developing melanoma.
+People with atypical mole syndrome (also known as dysplastic nevus syndrome) are at especially high risk of developing melanoma.
 The syndrome is associated with the following three characteristics:

 - 100 or more moles